milladekilla/astro_boilerplate/README.md

 # astro_boilerplate
-Apreconfigured boilerplate for Astro projects
+A preconfigured boilerplate for Astro projects